seligman/dir_sizer/README.md

 # Dir Sizer

-This is a *work in progress*.
+This is a *work in progress*, right now consider this an Alpha or Proof of Concept level.

-This is a utility to visualize the size of a directory, or a directory like thing.
+`dir_sizer` is a utility to visualize the size of a directory, or a directory like thing.
 Right now it produces webpages that look like this:

 ![](images/example_view.png)